Injunction Against Workplace Harassment

 - Grant any other relief necessary for the protection of the employer, the workplace, the employer's employees or any person who is on or at the employer's property or place of business or who is performing official work duties.

-When you arrive at the Protective Order Center, you will be required to complete the necessary paperwork using a computerized Domestic Violence prompt system.
+When you arrive at the Law Library Resource Center, you will be required to complete the necessary paperwork using a computerized Domestic Violence prompt system.
 Court staff is available to help facilitate completion of the necessary paperwork and to direct you through the process of filing the paperwork.
 There is a $301.00 to file a Petition for Injunction Against Workplace Harassment.
 If you are unable to pay the fee at the time of filing the Petition, you may complete an Application to Defer the fees.
 Please allow at least two hours to complete the process and be prepared to describe all incidents between yourself and person from whom you are seeking protection.
 If you are seeking protection from multiple persons, you will be required to complete paperwork for each person.

 After you complete the paperwork you will appear before a judge to give testimony regarding the incidents you have alleged in the petition.
 If the judge finds sufficient grounds, the judge will issue the Injunction Against Workplace Harassment and you will need to arrange to have the Petition and Injunction served on the defendant(s).
 Please be aware that not all requests are granted and some may require a court hearing with the person you are seeking protection from before issuance.